saimayunus925/cmpe131_project/README.md

 ### How to run

 1. Download the latest build
-2. Run run.py
+2. Run run.py using python 3.x

 From the homepage you can sign in, if you don't have an account you can create an account.
-After you are logged in you can choose to log out.
+After you are logged in you land on your upcoming meetings page.
+The navbar changes to select home (your upcoming meetings), settings, and logout.
+Settings page lets you select available time, email confirmation, and delete account.

+Additionally guests can go to {ip-address}/{username} to view a specific user's availability calendar.

 Calendar Reference Link: https://www.w3schools.com/howto/howto_css_calendar.asp